kslifer/wordpress-on-gcp-free-tier/INSTALL.md

     gcloud services enable cloudbuild.googleapis.com
     gcloud services enable cloudresourcemanager.googleapis.com

 ### Elevate permissions for the Cloud Build SA so it can act on behalf of the infra and app pipelines
   Run the following commands in the Cloud Shell to update the IAM permissions:

     export PROJECT_NUM=$(gcloud projects list --filter="$GOOGLE_CLOUD_PROJECT" --format="value(PROJECT_NUMBER)")
     gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT --member="serviceAccount:${PROJECT_NUM}@cloudbuild.gserviceaccount.com" --role='roles/owner'

 ## Install the Cloud Build Github App
 In the Cloud Console, follow steps [in this article](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers).

+**NOTE: At step 8 and step 10, select your repo.
+At step 11, skip the option to create push triggers.**

 ## Configure the Infra Pipeline
-## TO DO: PUT INTO A SHELL SCRIPT THAT SOURCES VARIABLES
-Run the following command in the Cloud Shell to configure a trigger for the Terraform CI/CD pipeline:
+Run the following commands in the Cloud Shell (replacing the variables with your configuration) to configure a trigger for the Terraform CI/CD pipeline:

+    export GH_USERNAME="username"
+    export GH_REPO="wordpress-on-gcp-free-tier-yourdomain-com"
+    export GH_BRANCH="^master$"

-    gcloud beta builds triggers create github --name="github-trigger-infra" --repo-owner=${GH_USERNAME} --repo-name="${GH_REPO}" --branch-pattern="^master$" --included-files="terraform/*, infra-pipeline.yaml" --build-config="infra-pipeline.yaml"
+    gcloud beta builds triggers create github --name="github-trigger-infra" --repo-owner=${GH_USERNAME} --repo-name="${GH_REPO}" --branch-pattern=${GH_BRANCH} --included-files="terraform/*, infra-pipeline.yaml" --build-config="infra-pipeline.yaml"

-## Configure the App Pipeline
+## Provision the GCP Infrastructure
-## TO DO: PUT INTO A SHELL SCRIPT THAT SOURCES VARIABLES
-Run the following command in the Cloud Shell to configure a trigger for the Cloud Run CI/CD pipeline:
+Run the following command in the Cloud Shell to force an initial execution of the Terraform pipeline to provision the GCP APIs, storage, network, and compute stacks:

-    gcloud beta builds triggers create github --name="github-trigger-app" --repo-owner=${GH_USERNAME} --repo-name="${GH_REPO}" --branch-pattern="^master$" --included-files="Dockerfile, wordpress-*/*, app-pipeline.yaml" --build-config="app-pipeline.yaml" --substitutions _ARTIFACT_REPO=${ARTIFACT_REPO},_REGION=${REGION},_RUN_SERVICE=${RUN_SERVICE}
+    gcloud beta builds triggers run --branch=master github-trigger-infra

-## Initial GCP Service Provisioning
-Provision the initial set of GCP services by running the **1_provision_infrastructure.sh** script in Cloud Shell:

-    cd wordpress-on-gcp-free-tier-yourdomain-com/install/ && bash 1_provision_infrastructure.sh

-This script will enable the required Google APIs, then provision the storage, network, and compute stacks.

-It will automatically update the local variables.conf file with the static external IP address that is provisioned for the MySQL VM. **Commit this change back into your repo before continuing**:

-    git commit -a -m "Updated external IP in variables.conf" git push origin
+The build process can be monitored in the Cloud Console at the [Cloud Build History](https://console.cloud.google.com/cloud-build/builds) page.

-## Script Transfer to the MySQL VM
+## Transfer configuration script to the MySQL VM
-Copy the **scp 2_configure_mysql_vm.sh** script out to the MySQL VM, so it can be run there:
+Run the following commands in the Cloud Shell (replacing the variables with your configuration) to copy the **configure_mysql_vm.sh** script out to the MySQL VM, so it can be run there:

+    export MYSQL_VM="127.0.0.1"
+    export ZONE="us-east1-b"

-    source variables.conf && gcloud compute scp 2_configure_mysql_vm.sh ${MYSQL_VM}:~ --zone=$ZONE --tunnel-through-iap
+    gcloud compute scp configure_mysql_vm.sh ${MYSQL_VM}:~ --zone=$ZONE --tunnel-through-iap

-This command could fail while the newly provisioned resources are propagating across Google Cloud.
+This command could fail while the VM creation is propagating across Google Cloud.
 If it does, try again in a minute.

 ## MySQL VM Configuration
-SSH into the MySQL VM through the Cloud Shell session:
+Run the following commands in the Cloud Shell to SSH into the MySQL VM:

     gcloud compute ssh ${MYSQL_VM} --tunnel-through-iap --zone=$ZONE

-Run the **scp 2_configure_mysql_vm.sh** script that was copied over in Cloud Shell:
+Execute the **configure_mysql_vm.sh** script that was copied over:

-    bash 2_configure_mysql_vm.sh
+    bash configure_mysql_vm.sh

 This script will allocate a memory swap file on the persistent disk, install the GCP OS Config agent, and start the MySQL installer.
 Interaction is required.